-Tacos may be one of the most universally loved foods in the world for a good reason.
-There are endless varieties of them to make and try from traditional, like these tacos, to unique combos that blend ethnic cuisines like these Hawaiian Chicken Tacos, but none have the winning combination of simple and delicious that this Chicken Taco Casserole offers!
+There are endless varieties of tacos but none have the winning combination of simple and delicious that this Chicken Taco Casserole offers!

-With only 5 base ingredients and a handful of toppings, you can make magic happen in a casserole dish!
+With only 5 base ingredients, a handful of toppings, and 30 minutes, you can make magic happen in a casserole dish!

 Some simple layering brings together the best flavors of traditional chicken tacos, and turns them into a hearty and comforting casserole.